extremenetworks/ipfabric-docs/docs/source/solutions/essentials/overview.rst

     - Ping and validate connectivity from a switch to target IPs using the specified VRF

-    - Find to which switch, interface a physical or virtual host is connected to using IP or MAC address of the host
+    - Find to which switch, and interface a physical or virtual host is connected to using the IP or MAC address of the host

 For more information about each action, read the :doc:`workflows` guide.

 Supported Devices
 -----------------

-The Network Essentials Suite supports VDX, SLX and MLXe device families.
+The Network Essentials Automation Suite supports VDX, SLX and MLXe device families.
 However, this Tech Preview release has been explicitly tested with the following device & OS combinations only:

 * SLX 9850 running 17r.1.01ad
 *	SLX 9240 running 17s.1.02